How is a website built? The 7 phases of web development

 | Web application | 12–24+ weeks | Iterative development with agile methodology |

-The traditional approach where phases follow sequentially, and each phase only begins after the previous one is completed.
+The traditional approach: phases follow sequentially, each beginning only after the previous is completed.

 Pros: